How can you ensure on-boarding success and long-term value creation for all employees?

-Construct a strict taxonomy for metadata creation:
+Construct a guideline taxonomy for metadata creation:

 Make sure they are applying relevant tags only (you can even control how/what tags are created if you like).

-It is in this way that Kyso will become the default "open tab" in browsers across the entire organization.
+It is in this way that Kyso will become the default "open tab" in browsers across the entire organisation.
 If users are visiting the platform every week, it means they see it as a persistent, trustworthy and valuable source of information.

 4. How to recognise and promote quality contributions?

-Appreciate all good content (reports or discussions) and active contributors.
+Appreciate all good content and active contributors.